 Jack Nicklaus is strongly considered the best golfer of all-time winning 18 majors, which is still the most ever.

-Ever drank an Arnold Palmer, that delicious perfect blend of iced tea and lemonade?
+Have you ever sipped on an Arnold Palmer, that delicious blend of iced tea and lemonade?
 Well, the drink is named after a very successful pro golfer who was known to request the combination!
-Arnold Palmer won four (!!!)
+The late Arnold Palmer won four (!!!)
 Masters tournaments and seven majors over his career.

 A golf course has 18 holes.
 Your goal is to use the least amount of strokes to put the ball in the hole.